arduino/arduino-create-agent/README.md

 We are glad you want to contribute with code: that's the best way to help this software.

 Your contribution is adding or modifying existing behaviour, please always refer to an existing issue or open a new one before contributing.
-We are are trying to use [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) in the near future: please add one or more tests that prove that your contribution is good and is working as expected, it will help us a lot.
+We are trying to use [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) in the near future: please add one or more tests that prove that your contribution is good and is working as expected, it will help us a lot.

 Be sure to use `go vet` and `go fmt` on every file before each commit: it ensures your code is properly formatted.